ManancialGD/2DSpriteIn3DWorld/README.md

 We can see the character's backpack on the left, but in the shadow, it's on the right.

 Solution:

-Based on the dot product of the light-to-object vector with the forward vector, we can check if the dot product is greater than 0 and flip the shadow.
+Based on the dot product of the light-to-object vector with the normal, we can check if the dot product is greater than 0 and flip the shadow.

-This is all in theory; I couldn't implement this in practice.
+This is all in theory.
+I wasn't able to implement this in practice.

 We also have this issue, the shadow is clipping into the wall.